sunithasomanna/ODIM/README.md

 ## Deploying the Cisco ACI plugin

-Refer to the deployment instructions of the Cisco ACI plugin at  [https://github.com/ODIM-Project/PluginCiscoACI/blob/main/README.md](#https://github.com/ODIM-Project/PluginCiscoACI/blob/main/README.md).
+Refer to the deployment instructions of the Cisco ACI plugin [here](https://github.com/ODIM-Project/PluginCiscoACI/blob/main/README.md).

 ## Adding a plugin into the Resource Aggregator for ODIM framework